TokenMarketNet/sto/docs/source/command-line-reference.rst

    Commands:
-     cap-table                Print out token holder cap table. diagnose                 Show your node and account status. distribute-multiple      Distribute shares to multiple shareholders whose address info is read from a file. distribute-single        Send tokens to one individual shareholder. ethereum-create-account  Creates a new Ethereum account.
+     cap-table                Print out token holder cap table. diagnose                 Check your node and account status. distribute-multiple      Distribute shares to multiple shareholders whose address info is read from a file. distribute-single        Send out tokens to one individual shareholder. ethereum-create-account  Creates a new Ethereum account.
      issue                    Issue out a new security token. issue-logs               Print out transactions of for tokens issued in the past.